serokell/blog-posts/typescript-for-haskellers/article.md

 # TypeScript for Haskellers

-Web apps are nowadays a mandatory part of every modern application, no matter how small or complex it is.
+Web apps are a mandatory part of every modern application nowadays, no matter how small or complex it is.
-From one-click apps that convert pictures to Photoshop, everyone wants fast and easy access to the app, and Web is one of the easiest ways to do that.
+From one-click apps that convert pictures to Photoshop, everyone wants fast and easy access to the app, and the web is one of the easiest ways to do that.

-In Serokell, we use [TypeScript](https://www.typescriptlang.org/) for writing web pages.
+In Serokell, we use [TypeScript](https://www.typescriptlang.org/) for writing web applications.
 (You can read our reasoning for that in our [introductory blog post](https://serokell.io/blog/why-typescript).)
 But our main programming language is Haskell.
-And in this article, we want to explain how Haskell knowledge can help you write TypeScript code.
+And in this article, we want to show how Haskell knowledge can help you write TypeScript code.

-In this article, we don't have the goal to cover all similarities or differences.
+In this article, we won't cover all the similarities or differences.
-We also will not say anything about the disadvantages of TypeScript's type system vs. Haskell's or how it works under the hood.
+We will also not say much about the differences of TypeScript's type system vs. Haskell's or how it works under the hood.
-Our goal is to show how you can use types in TypeScript.
+Our main goal is to show how you can use types in TypeScript like a Haskeller.

 ## Why TypeScript?

-Historically, any new language that allow you to write web applications translates its code to JavaScript.
+Historically, any new language that allows you to write web applications translates its code to JavaScript.
 And there are a lot of such languages and language extensions: TypeScript, Kotlin JS, CoffeeScript, Scala JS, Babel, ClojureScript, etc.
 Generally, you can write web applications in almost every language.